KineticCommunity/request-ce-bundle-scaffold/bundle/BridgedResourceHelper.md

 ## BridgedResourceHelper.jspf

+The BridgedResourceHelper is a utility for calling bridged resources from within a bundle.

 **Current Limitations**
 * Must have one or more "Shared Resources" forms that define the bridged resources to expose
 * The "Shared Resources" form must have dummy fields for each of the bridged resource